cosmicfilament/React-Redux-Boilerplate/readme.md

 <img src="https://cdn-images-1.medium.com/max/1000/1*9kbmrgH8voxp_rx25LPqIw.png"
 alt="react-redux-flow" />

+## Tal's Opinionated Redux Rules.
+I have no opinion on them, yet.

+**App state is a first class citizen, structure it like an in-memory database.**
-**Rule: Smart components are not allowed to have any logic except dispatching actions.**
+**Smart components are not allowed to have any logic except dispatching actions.**

-**Rule: Services must be completely stateless.**
+**Services must be completely stateless.**

-**Rule: Smart components should always access state through selectors.**
+**Smart components should always access state through selectors.**

+**Minimize view logic in smart components by extracting it into dumb components.**

+**Place all business logic inside action handlers (thunks), selectors and reducers.**